MonMon201/unsplash-api-backend/README.md

-## ATTENTION!!!
+## Attention!

-DO NOT DELETE NODE_MODULES.
-It contains custom fixes to notarealdb module.
+Notarealdb folder contains custom fixes to notarealdb module.
 Issue to it's owner will come up soon...
 Explanation why it so is below the guidline.

 ## Description